wp-plugins/wp-random-quote/readme.txt

 Stable tag: trunk

-Display a Random Quote In your sidebar using widget or in any page using Shortcode
+Display a random quote provided by QOTD.org in your sidebar as a widget or in any page or post using a shortcode.
+For more information, see <a href="http://www.qotd.org/wp-plugin.html">www.qotd.org/wp-plugin.html</a>

 == Description ==